microsoft/Dynamics-365-FastTrack-Implementation-Assets/ScheduleAPI/README.md

 PowerShell was chosen because it is available on any Windows10 computer without the need of installing additional development tools.
 Just start "Windows PowerShell ISE"

-First step is to setup Authentication as described in README.md in LIB_Odata Afterwrds open file "PO_CreateProject.ps1" and you can start modifying parameters
+First step is to setup Authentication as described in README.md in LIB_Odata Afterwards open file "PO_CreateProject.ps1" and you can start modifying parameters

-Please verify
+Please verify before running the program

 Environment parameters
  * tenant